 The Soft Coated Wheaten Terrier (SCWT) is a very handsome dog of medium size, sturdy yet graceful in appearance.
-Except for the coat color, he bears quite a resemblance to the Kerry Blue Terrier, and is believed by many to be a relative of this breed.
+Except for the coat color, he bears quite a resemblance to the Kerry Blue Terrier, and is believed by many to an ancestor of this breed.

 The Wheaten, has been bred for over two hundred years.
 The breed is native to Ireland and was developed as a